How to host Thanksgiving the Southern way, according to real, live Southerners

 My newest creation, Pratt’s Punch.
 Here’s the recipe:

-2 oz Michter’s Rye Whiskey
+2 oz Michter’s rye whiskey

 1 oz Lemon juice